KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     :parameter name: (:struct:`String`) Name of the event

-    Trigger an "event button" that is on the rightclick part menu at the moment.
+    Trigger an "event button" that is on the right-click part menu at the moment.
 Note the Security comments below.

     WARNING: This suffix is only callable for parts attached to the :ref:`CPU Vessel <cpu vessel>`